Adolescent sexuality in the United States: Sexually transmitted infections

 Each year, between 8 and 10 million American teens contract a sexually transmitted infection (STI/STD), (Note: Although STD has been the term used the longest (for sexually transmitted disease), the preferred term now is STI, for sexually transmitted infection, reflecting the fact that it is possible to become infected but not display any symptoms) almost half of the 19 million STIs reported for all age groups in the United States.

-Lloyd Kolbe, the director of the Center for Disease Control's Adolescent and School Health program, called the STI problem "a serious epidemic."
-The younger that an adolescent is when during the first type of sexual relations, including oral sex, the more likely they are to get an STI.
+Lloyd Kolbe, the director of the Centers for Disease Control's Adolescent and School Health program, called the STI problem "a serious epidemic."
+The younger an adolescent is during the first type of sexual relations, including oral sex, the more likely they are to get an STI.

 HPV (Human papillomavirus) is the most common STI among teens (as well as adults).
 In a CDC study, 18% of teen girls were infected with HPV.
 Another study found that HPV infections account for about half of STIs detected among 15- to 24-year-olds each year.
 While HPV infections may not cause any disease and is often asymptomatic, it can cause genital warts and even cancer.

 After HPV, trichomoniasis and chlamydia are the most common STI diagnoses among 15-to 24-year-olds; combined, they account for slightly more than a third of diagnoses each year.
 Genital herpes and gonorrhea together account for about 12% of diagnoses.
 HIV, syphilis and hepatitis B account for less than 1% of diagnoses, but young people aged 13–24 accounted for about 21% of all new HIV diagnoses in the United States in 2011.